Imohh/Imohh/README.md

 I'm a passionate frontend developer with expertise in modern web technologies.
 I enjoy building user-centric applications and contributing to open-source projects.
 Currently open to freelance opportunities and collaborative projects.

-🔗 [LinkedIn](https://www.linkedin.com/in/precious-imoh/) | 💼 Available for freelance work
+🔗 [LinkedIn](https://www.linkedin.com/in/precious-imoh/) | 💼 Available for freelance work.

 ## 🛠️ Tech Stack